Landscapes of the Tetrahedron and Cube: An Exploration of Shortest Paths on Polyhedra: Landscapes of a Cube

 Since we are constructing landscapes from $F_{n_1}$ to $F_{n_2}$, and $F_{n_1}$ and $F_{n_2}$ have only one edge in common, the only such landscape is that given in Figure \ref{cubeorientation1}, which we will refer to as $L_1$.

 \begin{case} The dual-graph of the landscape is a path of three vertices. \end{case}

-Since we are constructing landscapes of the form $L_i(F_{n_1} \rightarrow F_{n_2})$ and any face of $\mathcal P_6$ has four adjacent faces, the first face must be $F_{n_1}$, the third face $F_{n_2}$, and the second face is either $F_{n_3}$ or $F_{n_4}$.
-Note: $F_{n_5}$ cannot be the second face in the landscapes of our current consideration since $F_{n_5}$ is opposite of $F_{n_2}$.
-Similar reasoning removes $F_{n_6}$ from our current consideration.
+Since we are constructing landscapes of the form $L_i(F_{n_1} \rightarrow F_{n_2})$ and any two adjacent faces of $\mathcal P_6$ share two neighbors, the first face must be $F_{n_1}$, the third face $F_{n_2}$, and the second face is either $F_{n_3}$ or $F_{n_4}$ (with $F_{n_6}$ and $F_{n_5}$ being the opposite faces of $F_{n_1}$ and $F_{n_2}$ respectively).
 Since two faces of $\mathcal P_6$ share a unique edge, the two landscapes in Figure \ref{cubeorientation2} and Figure \ref{cubeorientation3} are the only such landscapes. \end{proof}

 Having identified a collection of landscapes of $\mathcal P_6$, we have the following corollary.
+Note that due to the symmetries of $\mathcal P_6$ and the presence of a formula for switching from one shared-face to another we can assume without loss of generality that the representations of the points $p_1$ and $p_2$ are such that $p_1=(F_{n_1}, F_{n_2}, x_1, y_1)$ and $p_2=(F_{n_2}, F_{n_1}, x_2, y_2)$.
 Later when we prove that given a pair of adjacent faces these are the only three valid landscapes between said adjacent faces, we will see that the bound in this corollary actually provides equality.

 \begin{corollary} Given two points $p_1 \in F_{n_1} \setminus F_{n_2}$ and $p_2 \in F_{n_2} \setminus F_{n_1}$ on two adjacent faces of the cube, with $p_1=(F_{n_1},F_{n_2},x_1,y_1)$ and $p_2=(F_{n_2},F_{n_1},x_2,y_2)$,